occamz/ds/README.md

 # ds - docker snapshot

 `ds` is a development utility for managing snapshots inside a docker container.

 Personally I use it to quickly save the state of my development database, try out something that mutates the state - a data migration or user interaction - and return to the initial state.
-Often repeatedly, because trial and error is essential to my workflow.
+Often repeatedly, because trial and error is essential.
 You can probably use it on any sort of stored data, probably.

-Note:
-- This repository is still a work in progress.
+Note: This repository is still a work in progress.
-- Running `docker volume prune` removes the snapshots.
-Either make sure the user is aware of this or come up with some sort of solution (ie. dummy container connected to the volume to preserve it)

 ## Usage

-### Create a snapshot
+Create a snapshot
 ```bash
 ds create name-goes-here
 # or auto-generate a name
 ds create
 ```

-### Restore a snapshot
+Restore a snapshot
 ```bash
 ds restore name-goes-here
 # or restore the latest snapshot
 ds restore
 ```

-### List snapshots
+List snapshots
 ```bash
 ds ls
 ```

-### Delete a snapshot
+Delete snapshots
 ```bash
 ds delete name-goes-here
 ```